 Why do professionals often face significant networking challenges after exiting a role?
 The inability to use former titles in communications can obscure their previous responsibilities and achievements, complicating efforts to maintain clear industry positioning.

 This limitation may hinder recognition among peers and contacts, affecting the perceived authority and relevance of their expertise.
-Consequently, these challenges can disrupt seamless career progression, as networking relies heavily on reputation and clarity of professional identity.
+These challenges can disrupt seamless career progression, as networking relies heavily on reputation and clarity of professional identity.

 Without explicit reference to past roles, individuals may struggle to convey their value effectively, risking diminished visibility in competitive sectors.
 Understanding these obstacles is essential, as they directly impact the ability to leverage established relationships and secure new opportunities, emphasizing the critical interplay between title usage, reputation, and sustained career momentum.